-- in the direction of increase with accrued interest rates; - in the direction of reduction with the payments of contributions (interest and principal), and
+- in the direction of an increase with accrued interest rates; - in the direction of a decrease with the payments of contributions (interest and principal), and - reassesses the carrying amount of the lease obligation to reflect the revaluation or change in the lease. - residual value guarantees are reviewed and adjusted if necessary at the end of each reporting period.